-Our “Fall Semester” knitting classes kick off this month.
+Our “Fall Semester” knitting classes will run from September through January.
 We’ve done our best to listen to topics suggested by our great customers, and designed a curriculum that deals with at least one basic knitting skill, one or two items that are “hot” with knitters, and something a little different that we hope will be exciting to everyone.

 As usual, the classes will be taught as a single, five-hour session on Saturdays using a “workshop-type” format, and each class will be limited to six participants.
 The workshops will begin at 10:30 am and will last until 3:30.
 A Great Yarn will provide morning and afternoon snacks and refreshments, and workshop participants will be asked to bring a bag lunch.